hughobrien/zfs-remote-mirror/README.md

 Plumbing
 ========
-Drop the following script into the *user's* home directory (as *root*), call it *zfs-receive.sh*.
+Drop the following script into *root*'s home directory, call it *zfs-receive.sh*.
 I would have preferred to invoke these commands remotely but after a lot of experimenting, triggering the script remotely was the only way I found that properly detached the encrypted drive in the event of connection failure.
 So rest assured, you're protected against that.

 	#!/bin/sh